FVQA: Fact-based Visual Question Answering

-{ Table \ref{results_examples} shows some examples in which our method achieves the correct answer and Table~\ref{neg_results_examples} shows some failure cases of our approach.
+{ Table \ref{results_examples} shows some examples in which our method (`top-3-QQmapping') achieves the correct answer and Table~\ref{neg_results_examples} shows some failure cases of our approach.
 From Table~\ref{neg_results_examples}, we can see that the failure reasons are categorized into three aspects: 1.
 The visual concepts of the input image are not extracted correctly.
 In particular, the errors usually occur when the questioned visual concepts are missing.
 2. The question-to-query mapping (via LSTM) is not correct, which means that the question text is wrongly understood.
 3. Some errors occur during the stage of post-processing that generates the final answer from queried KB facts.
-The approach should select the most relevant fact from multiple facts that matches with query conditions.
-In particular for questions whose answers are from KB (in order words, open-ended questions), our method may generate multiple answers (see Section~\ref{sec:query}).
+The approach should select the most relevant fact from multiple facts that matches query conditions.
+In particular for questions whose answers are from KBs (in order words, open-ended questions), our method may generate multiple answers.
 Sometimes, the ground truth is not the first in the ordered answers.
-In these cases, the top$1$ answer is wrong, but the top$N$ answer may be correct. }
+In these cases, the top$1$ answer is wrong, but the top$N$ answers may be correct. }

-Different from all the other state-of-art VQA methods, our proposed models are capable of explicit reasoning, \ie, providing the supporting facts of the predicted answer.
-Table \ref{facts} reports the accuracy of the facts prediction.
-We have $41\%$ chance to predict the correct supporting facts.
-This is a surprisingly good result given the truth that there are millions of facts in the incorporated Knowledge Bases.
+Different from all the other state-of-art VQA methods, our proposed models are capable of explicit reasoning, \ie, providing the supporting-facts of predicted answers.
+Table~\ref{facts} reports the accuracy of supporting-fact prediction.
+We have $41\%$ chance to predict the correct one from millions of facts in the incorporated Knowledge Bases.